Manuel-GG-89/toretto/README.md

 # Toretto - Tore (TOtall REcall) TTo (...
 Toretto, The f&f op leyend)

 This is just a re-implementation of the Tore notification tool developed by Tsoding (...
-The Zoding OP (I)engginer nice guy, I think).
+The ~~C~~Zoding OP (I)engginer.
+Nice guy, I think).

 ![Alt text](toretto-tokyo-drift.png)